WinVector/Examples/LinearModelTransfer/README.md

 # Transferring Coefficients of Linear Models

-These are the supplementary notebooks for the Win Vector blog post, "Transferring Coefficients of Linear Models*.
+These are the supplementary notebooks for the Win Vector blog post, *Transferring Coefficients of Linear Models*.